Juslima/Home_Sales/README.md

    |5aa00529-0533-46b...|2019-01-30|      2017|218712|       2|        3|       1965|   14375|     2|         0|   7|
    ...

-2. **Creating Temporary View:** To facilitate SQL-based analysis, I created a temporary view named "home_sales" from the DataFrame.
+**Creating Temporary View:** To facilitate SQL-based analysis, I created a temporary view named "home_sales" from the DataFrame.

-3. **Analyzing Home Prices:** I executed SQL queries to answer specific questions about home prices and characteristics.
+**Analyzing Home Prices:** I executed SQL queries to answer specific questions about home prices and characteristics.
 Here are some example results:

+ ## Queries and Answers

+Certainly!
+Here are the answers to the queries along with their corresponding results:

+3. **Average Price for Four-Bedroom Houses by Year:**
-   - **What is the average price for a four-bedroom house sold in each year rounded to two decimal places?**
+   - Query: Calculate the average price for four-bedroom houses sold in each year, rounded to two decimal places.
+   - Result:
      ```
      +----+---------+
      |year|avg_price|